 - Place the dog’s bowls and toys away from treated areas.

 - If you assume your dog came in contact with the treated grass, wash the belly and legs.

 - Avoid products that have carcinogenic chemicals in them.

 - Choose dog-safe weed-killer products.

 - Removal by hand.
-If weeds plague your lawn, it might need a lot of work at first.
-Over time, as you remove weeds before they can bloom and seed, you will find that weed infestations diminish.
-Even though it may seem like hard labor to you, you will have your dog as a workout partner and a motivator.
+If weeds plague your lawn, it might need a lot of work.
+Over time, weed infestations diminish as you remove weeds before they can bloom and seed.
+Even though it may seem like hard labor, you will have your dog as a workout partner and a motivator.